 Cardiac arrest is the cessation of cardiac mechanical activity resulting in the absence of circulating blood flow.
 Cardiac arrest stops blood from flowing to vital organs, depriving them of oxygen, and, if left untreated, results in death.
 Sudden cardiac arrest is the unexpected cessation of circulation within a short period of symptom onset (sometimes without warning).
-Sudden cardiac arrest occurs outside the hospital in about 400,000 people/yr in the US, with a > 90% mortality.
+Sudden cardiac arrest occurs outside the hospital in more than 350,000 people/yr in the US, with a 90% mortality.

 In adults, sudden cardiac arrest results primarily from cardiac disease (of all types, but especially coronary artery disease).
 In a significant percentage of patients, sudden cardiac arrest is the first manifestation of heart disease.
 Other causes include circulatory shock due to noncardiac disorders (especially pulmonary embolism, GI hemorrhage, or trauma), ventilatory failure, and metabolic disturbance (including drug overdose).

-In children, cardiac causes of sudden cardiac arrest are much less common (< 15 to 20%).
-Instead, predominant causes include trauma, poisoning, and various respiratory disorders (eg, airway obstruction, smoke inhalation, drowning, infection, SIDS).
+In infants and children, cardiac causes of sudden cardiac arrest are less common than in adults.
+The predominant cause of sudden cardiac arrest in infants and children is respiratory failure due to various respiratory disorders (eg, airway obstruction, smoke inhalation, drowning, infection, SIDS).
+Other causes of sudden cardiac arrest include trauma and poisoning.

 Cardiac arrest causes global ischemia with consequences at the cellular level that adversely affect organ function after resuscitation.
 The main consequences involve direct cellular damage and edema formation.
 Edema is particularly harmful in the brain, which has minimal room to expand, and often results in increased intracranial pressure and corresponding decreased cerebral perfusion postresuscitation.
 A significant proportion of successfully resuscitated patients have short-term or long-term cerebral dysfunction manifested by altered alertness (from mild confusion to coma), seizures, or both.

-Abnormal ion flux also results in depolarization of neurons, releasing neurotransmitters, some of which are damaging (eg, glutamate activates a specific Ca channel, worsening intracellular Ca overload).
+Abnormal ion flux also results in depolarization of neurons, releasing neurotransmitters, some of which are damaging (eg, glutamate activates a specific calcium channel, worsening intracellular calcium overload).

-Inflammatory mediators (eg, IL-1B, TNF-α) are elaborated; some of them may cause microvascular thrombosis and loss of vascular integrity with further edema formation.
+Inflammatory mediators (eg, IL-1B, TNF-alpha) are elaborated; some of them may cause microvascular thrombosis and loss of vascular integrity with further edema formation.
 Some mediators trigger apoptosis, resulting in accelerated cell death.

 In critically or terminally ill patients, cardiac arrest is often preceded by a period of clinical deterioration with rapid, shallow breathing, arterial hypotension, and a progressive decrease in mental alertness.
 In sudden cardiac arrest, collapse occurs without warning, occasionally accompanied by a brief (< 5 sec) seizure.

-Diagnosis is by clinical findings of apnea, pulselessness, and unconsciousness.
+Diagnosis of cardiac arrest is by clinical findings of apnea, pulselessness, and unconsciousness.
 Arterial pressure is not measurable.
 Pupils dilate and become unreactive to light after several minutes.

 A cardiac monitor should be applied; it may indicate ventricular fibrillation (VF), ventricular tachycardia (VT), or asystole.
-Sometimes a perfusing rhythm (eg, extreme bradycardia) is present; this rhythm may represent true pulseless electrical activity (electromechanical dissociation) or extreme hypotension with failure to detect a pulse.
+Sometimes a perfusing rhythm (eg, extreme bradycardia) is present; this rhythm may represent true pulseless electrical activity (PEA, or electromechanical dissociation) or extreme hypotension with failure to detect a pulse.

 The patient is evaluated for potentially treatable causes; a useful memory aid is "Hs and Ts":